General ISE Concentration

 Applied Systems ISE Concentration

 The Department of Biomedical, Industrial and Human Factors Engineering offers an undergraduate program in industrial and systems engineering leading to the Bachelor of Science in Industrial and Systems Engineering.
-The Industrial and Systems Engineering program is accredited by the Engineering Accreditation Commission of ABET.
+The Bachelor of Science program in Industrial and Systems Engineering is accredited by the Engineering Accreditation Commission of ABET, www.abet.org, under the General Criteria, the Program Criteria for Industrial and Similarly Named Engineering Programs, and the Program Criteria for Systems and Similarly Named Engineering Programs.
 This program emphasizes the evaluation, design, and improvement of complex systems.
 The program recognizes the central role of people in such systems, as both operators and beneficiaries, and provides the breadth of knowledge necessary to design systems from a user centered perspective.
 The curriculum provides a broad basis in mathematics, science, and engineering including core courses in industrial engineering, operations research, manufacturing, and the human aspects of system design.
 Students are trained through a collection of traditional engineering courses as well as industrial and systems engineering topics.
 Core industrial and systems engineering topics include probability and statistics, ergonomics, system design, optimization, simulation, production systems, engineering economics, human factors, and usability engineering.

 Three separate curricula are available: The general track includes more traditional engineering fundamental courses; the humans and systems and applied systems tracks are an interdisciplinary approach to ISE that prepares students to use systems principles and engineering concepts, and include business and psychology courses.
 All ISE curricula are ABET accredited and prepare students for a successful career.